Questions Related to the Need for IRB Review

 A: The informed consent checklist outlines the regulatory requirements of the informed consent form and these requirements are incorporated into the IRB sample consent form.
 If these documents are used as a guideline, you should address all required elements within your consent document.
 However, consent is more than a document.
 Consent must be a process in which the research subject has the right to read and discuss the form and to ask any questions regarding the study and have them answered in a satisfactory manner.

 Q: Is informed consent always required?

-A: In the majority of studies informed consent is required.
+A: In the majority of non-exempt studies informed consent is required.
 However, there are situations in which the requirement to obtain informed consent may be waived or altered.
 A retrospective chart review study is an example of when the requirement to obtain consent may be waived.
 The form to request a waiver or alteration of informed consent must be completed and submitted to the IRB for review and approval.
 The form describes the criteria that must be satisfied in order for the IRB to grant approval to the request.